joemcalister/zbar-qr-decoder/README.md

 OpenCV 3.0,
 ZBar.

-# How to Install OpenCV and ZBar
+## How to Install OpenCV and ZBar
-OpenCV 3.0 can be found at [opencv.org](http://opencv.org), The easiest way to install ZBar is with Brew,
+OpenCV 3.0 can be found at [opencv.org](http://opencv.org).
+The easiest way to install ZBar is with Brew.
 Once Brew is installed simply type
 ```
 Brew install ZBar